taylorelley/hot-choc/README.md

 - `POST /api/ratings` – create a rating (requires `Authorization: Bearer <token>`)
 - `GET /api/ratings/:id` – fetch a single rating

-This backend uses a simple JSON file for persistence.
-Replace it with a proper database for production.
+This backend uses a small SQLite database for persistence so ratings are available from any device.

 ## Running with Docker Compose